Bruce Bickford (athlete): Post-collegiate

 After his undergraduate studies, Bickford's first professional affiliation was with New Balance.
 Later into the 1980s he also raced in the Athletics West singlet, and was coached by Bob Sevene.
 Bickford finished second overall in the 1986 Philadelphia Distance Run behind New Balance teammate Mark Curp, finishing the half marathon in 1:01:57.
 He ran the men's 10,000 meters at the 1988 Summer Olympics in Seoul, South Korea, and finished in last place among the finishers in 29:09.74, after a bout of food poisoning.

+Where He Is Now

+Bickford now works at Lewiston Middle School in Lewiston, Maine, he works as a teaching assistant, substitute teacher and hall monitor.
+His favorite is working with Team Voyageurs.